 The accompanying unaudited condensed consolidated financial statements of Sangamo BioSciences, Inc. ("Sangamo" or the "Company") have been prepared in accordance with U.S. generally accepted accounting principles for interim financial information and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Operating results for the three and six months ended June 30, 2014 are not necessarily indicative of the results that may be expected for the year ending December 31, 2014.
-The condensed consolidated balance sheet data at December 31, 2013 were derived from the audited consolidated financial statements included in Sangamo's Form 10-K for the year ended December 31, 2013, included in Sangamo's Form 10-K, as filed with the SEC.
+Operating results for the three months ended March 31, 2016 are not necessarily indicative of the results that may be expected for the year ending December 31, 2016.
+The condensed consolidated balance sheet data at December 31, 2015 were derived from the audited consolidated financial statements included in Sangamo's Form 10-K for the year ended December 31, 2015, as filed with the SEC.
+The accompanying condensed consolidated financial statements and related financial information should be read in conjunction with the audited financial statements and footnotes thereto for the year ended December 31, 2015, included in Sangamo's Form 10-K, as filed with the SEC.

-Use of Estimates and Classifications
+Use of Estimates

 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and the accompanying notes.
-On an ongoing basis, management evaluates its estimates, including critical accounting policies or estimates related to revenue recognition, clinical trial accruals, fair value measurements, business combinations including the fair value of the contingent consideration liability for payments to former Ceregene Inc. (Ceregene) stockholders and intangible assets related to the acquisition of Ceregene, and stock-based compensation.
+On an ongoing basis, management evaluates its estimates, including critical accounting policies or estimates related to revenue recognition, clinical trial accruals, and stock-based compensation.
 Estimates are based on historical experience and on various other market specific and other relevant assumptions that the Company believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results could differ from those estimates.
+During the first quarter of 2016, we revised the estimated performance period of the upfront Biogen license through June 2019.
+This change increased net loss by \$0.9 million and increased our basic net loss per share by \$0.01 for the three month period ended March 31, 2016.